ASE A8 Engine Performance Practice Test

 Answer D is wrong.
 Technician B is correct.

-32. A vacuum gauge is connected to a port on the intake manifold of an engine with poor performance.
+32. An engine has poor performance.
+A vacuum gauge is connected to an intake manifold port.
 The needle on the gauge fluctuates between 15 "hg and 20 "hg vacuum at idle.
 This vacuum gauge reading indicates:

 • A. A normal condition.